-Service provider takeaway: This section of the chapter excerpt from Syngress Publishing's Alternate Data Storage Forensics, continues to explore the methodology of conducting forensic analysis on an iPod using Linux.
+Service provider takeaway: This section of the chapter excerpt from Syngress Publishing's Alternate Data Storage Forensics, continues to explore the methodology of conducting digital forensic analysis on an iPod using Linux.

 Download the .pdf of the chapter here.

-The following procedure may be used to mount the iPod under Linux (Ubuntu used for this
+The following procedure may be used to mount the iPod under Linux (Ubuntu

 1. Disable auto-mounting of removable media devices by selecting the "System" menu from the top of the screen, then "Preferences", then "Removable Drives and Media".

 2. When the following window opens up click to remove the check marks by ach item then select "OK".

 3. Locate the iPod within the Linux device tree as follows:

 a.
 Right click in a clear area of the Linux desktop to open up a menu and select "Open New Terminal",